 MY DREAM JOB

 Part of the originality of this campaign is in my approach to avoid gruesome and shocking imagery to portray the facts.
 It is not about scaring people, it’s about sharing the enormity of the poaching crisis.
-This campaign will be showcased in Shanghai, Beijing and Hong Kong in the coming months.
-I am delighted to have the support of Tusk and DSWT, both charities are doing incredible work to save the elephants.
+My exhibition will be showcased in Shanghai, Beijing and Hong Kong this year.
 Please join me on my journey to raise awareness and start much needed conversations.
+Read more at www.howmanyelephants.com

 MY DRIVING FORCE